Rents Could Rise By 15% as Rental Supply Dries Up

 According to the survey, the South West of England will see some of the highest growth in rents, particularly in regions such as Exeter.
 Similarly, areas such as Edinburgh, Birmingham and the Commuter Belt are experiencing ‘mini-booms’.

-This lack of stock is driving core growth in these areas, combining with increased regeneration to create a more desirable destination.
-For investors and any UK property investment company, the market is currently in a healthy position in terms of rising rental yields and capital growth, despite the lack of stock.
+Although for tenants rents could rise by 15%, this lack of stock is driving core growth in these areas, combining with increased regeneration to create a more desirable destination.
+For investors and any UK property investment company, the market is currently in a healthy position in terms of rising rental yields and strong capital growth, despite the lack of stock.

 Stay Ahead of the Property Market: Newsletter